trigger-corp/Forge-Documentation/source/api/file.rst

 Not setting a width and height property will cause iOS apps to become slow and potentially run out of memory.

-.. js:function:: file.imageURL(file,[ properties,] success[, error])
+.. js:function:: file.imageURL(file,[ properties,] success, error)

     :param file file: the file object to load data from.
     :param object properties: an object containing option settings for this method, in this case ``height`` and/or ``width``.
-    :param function success: callback to be invoked when no errors occur, first argument is the returned file.
+    :param function(url) success: callback to be invoked when no errors occur, first argument is the image URL.
-    :param function error: callback to be invoked when an error occurs
+    :param function(content) error: called with details of any error which may occur

 ``imageBase64``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~